olegshulyakov/github-stat/README.md

 6. Control the load in the control panel.
 Change queries using the switches.
 Track the result on PMM dashboards.
 Scale or change database parameters with Percona Everest.

 Have fun experimenting.

+## How It Works Technically

+1. **Control Panel**: This is a web service that can be opened in a browser.
+Through the interface, you can add connections to databases.
+You can load the dataset by clicking the button.
+Enable and manage the load.
+The service is developed in Go and stores settings in the [Valkey](https://valkey.io/) database.
+Other services read settings from Valkey.
+2. **Dataset Loader**: The service developed in Go can load a dataset via GitHub API or from a CSV file.
+The service stores the dataset in memory, and any time you click the Import Dataset button for some database, it will load it into the database with Insert queries.
+3. **Load Generator**: The service opens the number of concurrent connections to the database in separate go routines (threads) specified on the control panel.
+An infinite loop is started in each connection, and SQL and NoSQL queries are executed.
+The queries depend on the switches on the control panel.
+Every 2 seconds, it checks the load settings in Valkey and generates SQL and NoSQL queries accordingly.
+These queries are defined in `internal/load/load.go`.
+We also call the Sleep function in each iteration of the loop to simulate the delay for the business logic.
+Sleep in milliseconds is set in the control panel for each database.

 ## Development Environment